jondurbin/airoboros/README.md

   --host 127.0.0.1
 ```

+This uses flash attention (an older version, had issues with matrix dim issues in v2.0.8+).
+To use without `flash_attn`, use `python -m airoboros.lmoe.hf_api`

 Once started, you can infer using the same API scheme you'd query OpenAI API with, e.g.:

 ```